aurajs/aura/README.md

 # Aura 0.9pre [![Build Status](https://travis-ci.org/aurajs/aura.png?branch=master)](https://travis-ci.org/aurajs/aura)

 Aura is a decoupled, event-driven architecture for developing widget-based applications.

 It is framework-agnostic, taking advantage of patterns and best practices for developing maintainable applications and gives you greater control over widget-based development.
 Aura gives you complete control of a widget's lifecycle, allowing developers to dynamically start, stop, reload and clean-up parts of their application as needed.

+Want to look at some sample apps built with it?
+Check out the [GitHub client](https://github.com/sbellity/aura-github), an Aura [Todo](https://github.com/sbellity/aura-todos/) app implemented [two](https://github.com/alexanderbeletsky/todomvc-aura) ways and [Hullagram](https://github.com/hull/hullagram) - an Instagram clone built with Aura and [Hull.io](http://hull.io).

 <img src="https://raw.github.com/hull/aura-identity/master/logo/export/halo.png" width="300px"/>

 ## Why Aura?

-* We're glue for your application widgets, making it trivial to tie together a number of independently created widgets into a fully functional application.
+* It's basically **glue** for your application widgets, making it trivial to tie together a number of independently created widgets into a fully functional application.
-* A complete event-bus supporting application-level and widget-level communication mean you have control over what is getting triggered in your app
+* A complete event-bus supporting **application-level and widget-level communication** mean you have control over what is getting triggered in your app
-* We support the concept of a widget-source, meaning you can specify API end-points for easily pulling down widgets using data-attributes.
+* Specify an API end-point for widgets easily and just **use data-attributes to include any widget** or widgets.
 Minimal JavaScript for more capabilities.
-* We make it trivial to abstract away utility libraries you are using (templating, DOM manipulation) so that you can swap them out for alternatives at any time without a great deal of effort
+* **Abstract away utility libraries** you are using (templating, DOM manipulation) so that you can swap them out for alternatives at any time without a great deal of effort
-* Hit the ground running quickly widgets into reusable modules using AMD.
+* Hit the ground running quickly widgets into **reusable modules using AMD**.
-* Bower is a first-class citizen in Aura, making it easier to manage your application dependencies
+* Bower is a first-class citizen in Aura, making it easier to **manage your application dependencies**
 * The web platform is moving towards using scoped styles and shadow DOM for keeping parts of your page safe from third-party content that might affect it.
-Aura does the same for communications by introducing per-widget sandboxes for your events
+Aura does the same for communications by introducing per-widget **sandboxes** for your events
-* Tooling for scaffolding out new widgets without having to write as much boilerplate
+* Tooling for **scaffolding** out new widgets without having to write as much boilerplate
 * Can be used with your MVC framework of choice - we're just there as a helper.
 * First-class support for the Hull.io platform.
 If you don't want to create a widget yourself, you can easily use them as a widget-source and create apps in less time.
+* Extensible via the extensions system, which make a good basis for a rich ecosystem around the project.

 ## Concepts